 Your education record is done in reverse order, similar to the way an employment history is done in reverse chronological order.
 Start with your current degree; spell out your course and current relevant classes.

-• Work, internships and employmentresume_writing basics
+- Work, internships and employment

 This part of your resume does need to be reverse chronological order, but again, stick to relevant employment.
 It is advisable to describe the job role, in context with the position for which you are applying.